Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-Most of developers that answered our questions found that Kotlin is a \emph{modern} programming language that provides several features partially or not available in Java.
-Some of them are: \begin{inparaenum}[\it a)] \item Coroutines (16 developers highlighted it) \item Extension Functions (13), \item Data classes (11), \item Lambdas (10), \item Collections API (8), \item among others features (Smart casts, Type inference, Control Flow). \end{inparaenum} A developer told us: \quotes{Kotlin being announced as the primary language by Google, we wanted to keep the product up to date with the latest innovations available in the market}.
+Most developers who answered our questions found Kotlin to be a \emph{modern} programming language that provides several built-in features that are not available natively in Java.
+Some of them are: \begin{inparaenum}[a)] \item Extension functions (23 developers highlighted this), \item Coroutines (21) \item Data classes (16), \item others features (Smart casts, Type inference, Control flow). \end{inparaenum} For instance, the \emph{Extension function} feature provides the ability to extend a class with new functionality without inheriting from the class.\footnote{Kotlin Extensions: \url{https://kotlinlang.org/docs/reference/extensions.html}} One developer wrote this about it: \quotes{apart from providing a clean way to refactor the code, extensions allow an alternative to Abstraction/Inheritance in order to achieve the Open/Closed Principle, which is invaluable}.

-We also observed that developers highlighted the ease to adopt Kotlin.
-For example, one wrote: \quotes{I believe it provides a great compromise between advanced and modern features (such as functional programming, coroutines, etc) and a very agreeable learning curve.
-Compared with other advanced JVM languages such as Scala, learning Kotlin is really easy as a Java developer}.
+Six developers remarked on the \emph{built-in design patterns} provided by Kotlin, which enforce some of the best practices of Java by design.
+For example, the \emph{Singleton} pattern using the keyword `Object' and the \emph{Decorator} pattern using the keyword `by'.